acornejo/jquery-cropbox/README.md

 cropbox plugin will support zoom in & out using the mousewheel.
 All dependencies on third party libraries (other than jQuery) are strictly optional.

+Check this plugin in action here http://acornejo.github.io/jquery-cropbox/

+*Credits: *
+This plugin started as a fork of https://github.com/terebentina/jQcrop.

 ## Usage